moodymudskipper/tabs/README.md

     recreated)
 -   `tabs_gather()` moves matched tabs to the right side of the current tab
+-   `tabs_open()` opens new tabs by matching file names
 -   `tabs_resurrect()` brings back scripts that were closed without being saved but still live in the cache (this one doesn’t use tidy selection)

+By default when closing a tab might cause losing unsaved changeds a diff is shown and a choice is proposed.

+The usual tidy selection helpers can be used to select by tab name or file name, ignoring the extension.

+Other helpers are available :

+-   `is_r()`, `is_rmd()` restricts selection to R files or Rmd files
+-   `ext_is()` restricts to file that matches the provided extension without “.”
+-   `code_matches()` restricts selection to files whose code matches the provided pattern
+-   `code_uses()` restricts selection to R scripts whose code uses the provided variable
+-   `stored_in()` restricts selection to files located in a given directory, optionally recursive